sadabnepal/graphql-testing-supertest-ts/readme.md

 npm run lint:fix
 ```

-Run in Github Actions :<br>
+Github Actions :<br> <br>
 Currently test is setup to execute in github action on push event.
-You need to [create github secrete]((https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)) with name `API_TOKEN` with value generated in `Setup user token` step.
+You need to [create github secrete]((https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)) with name `API_TOKEN` and value generated in `Setup user token` step. <br> <br>

+<b> Github Permission to update report: </b> Go to Repository -> Settings -> Actions -> General <br>
+Scroll to bottom of the page and look for 'Workflow permissions' section <br>
+Check 'Read and write permission' and click on save

 Sample Report
 ![SampleReport](./assets/report.png)